67-6f-64/Counter-Strike-Global-Offensive/README.md

 b) Triggerbot:  based in team and crosshairId
 * Tested with net_faklag 40 (90 in net_graph) and seens work fast yet
+* WriteProcessMemory to shoot: need to fix delays but it's working nice already.

 c) Aimbot: based in target distance
 * Not working correctly with high pings, possibly fix remove crossId check